 Bookcases

 Despite making so many bookcases, it has taken a long time for me to hit upon a style that I wish to continue building.
 This one to the right has little square ebony pegs and a few 1900 curves that are very satisfying.
-And I have made a number of drawings of bookcases that are of similar size and shape (see down below at the very bottom).photograph of a bespoke bookcase
+And I have made a number of drawings of bookcases that are of similar size and shape (see down below at the very bottom).

 When the client can be convinced, the bookcase may even carry a motto.
 On this example to the left, a motto often used on Liberty's bookcases, "Judge not a book by its cover", is suitably Shakespearean, for the bookcase was to hold the complete works of the bard in miniature.
 Original Arts and Crafts mottos were commonly applied, the letters stained or painted a dark colour.
 We tend to engrave the lettering and then fill it with a wood paste, which is either coloured from the natural wood (mahogany, for instance) or the colour added is a natural pigment (iron oxide for red, ochre for yellow, etc.).
 Or the lettering is simply done in India ink.